The pre-assessment clinic is a nurse led clinic where we determine if you are physically fit enough to have surgery and an anaesthetic.

 We will then ask you to wait patiently on the unit until you are collected for theatre.
-A relative or friend is more than welcome to remain with you while you are waiting.
 Please be aware, several different theatre lists will be running at once so you may see other people arrive after you but go to theatre before you.

 When you do go to theatre, your belongings will be stored in a locked room and brought to you when you arrive back on the ward after your procedure is complete.
 We ask you to please label your bags clearly.